The Great White Silence: Pioneering cinematographer

-Filmmaker Herbert Ponting was the first known photographer to bring a cinematograph to the Antarctic continent and to take brief film sequences of the continent's killer whales, Adélie penguins, south polar skuas, Weddell seals and other fauna, as well as the human explorers who were trying to "conquer" it.
+Filmmaker Herbert Ponting was the first known photographer to bring a cinematograph to the Antarctic continent and to take brief film sequences of the continent's killer whales, Adélie penguins, south polar skuas, Weddell seals and other fauna, as well as the human explorers and scientists.

 Scott did not choose cinematographer Ponting to accompany him to the South Pole.
-Ponting remained on base and survived with his film sequences, eventually returning to England.
+Ponting remained on base and survived with his film and photographs, eventually returning to England.

 Reception

 The Great White Silence, and a successor film with a soundtrack based upon some of the same film sequences, 90° South, were not great commercial successes, and Ponting, the director, died impoverished.
 However, his work was eventually acclaimed as one of the highest-quality group of images surviving from the so-called Heroic Age of Antarctic Exploration, and The Great White Silence was unearthed, restored, and re-released in 2011.

 Reviews of the re-release were significantly positive.
 Marc Lee of The Daily Telegraph called the film "deeply moving" and "startlingly powerful".
 Cath Clarke of The Guardian gave the film four stars out of five and lauded the "beautiful" restoration work done by the BFI.
 Sean Axmaker of the Seattle Post-Intelligencer, reporting from the San Francisco Silent Film Festival, gave the film a glowing review.
 "An impressive documentary and a riveting document", he praised the "beautiful still photographs", "eloquent" titles and Ponting's "slow build of trials, disasters and deaths" for being "respectful and affecting".
-He also noted that "what is unexpectedly impressive is Ponting’s superb storytelling, especially of an event he was unable to photograph [Scott's journey to the pole]."
+He also noted that "what is unexpectedly impressive is Ponting’s superb storytelling, especially of an event he was unable to photograph", Scott's journey to the pole.